lunaticthinker/lunaticthinker.github.io/content/posts/2024-05-16-the-controversy-of-javascript-runtime-environments.md

 ---
 title: The controversy of JavaScript runtime environments
-author: admin
 type: post
 date: 2024-05-16T23:39:51+00:00
 url: /the-controversy-of-javascript-runtime-environments/
 featured_image: /media/2015/11/dna-structure.jpg
-eltd_featured_post_meta:
-  - no
-eltd_disable_footer_meta:
-  - no
-eltd_video_type_meta:
-  - social
-eltd_hide_background_image_meta:
-  - no
 categories:
   - Home Page
   - JavaScript
 ---

 For nearly a decade, I have honed my skills as both a frontend and backend developer.
 Over the past five years, my focus has primarily been on backend development, specializing exclusively in [JavaScript][1].

 "Hold on, isn't JavaScript both a programming language and a standard?
 Actually, no. [ECMAScript][2] is the [standard][3], and [JavaScript][1] is just an implementation of that standard.